Peraso (PRSO) & The Competition Head-To-Head Comparison

 Peraso (NASDAQ: PRSO) is one of 159 publicly-traded companies in the “Semiconductors & related devices” industry, but how does it contrast to its peers?
 We will compare Peraso to similar businesses based on the strength of its institutional ownership, valuation, analyst recommendations, risk, earnings, dividends and profitability.

-This table compares Peraso and its peers top-line revenue, earnings per share and valuation.
+This table compares Peraso and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue